lxndrv/PIF/core-framework/universal-principles.md

 These three principles are not independent—they interact:

-1. **State** determines how a system will respond to the world
+1. **State** influences how a system responds to the world
-2. **Interaction** determines what inputs the system can actually process
+2. **Interaction** determines what inputs the system can effectively process
-3. **Capacity** determines when the system will be forced to transform
+3. **Capacity** determines when the system may be forced to transform

-Together, they create a feedback loop: **State → Interaction → Response → New State**
+Together, they suggest a feedback loop: **State → Interaction → Response → New State**

-This cycle is universal.
-It governs atoms, organisms, minds, and societies.
-It is the deep architecture of emergence.
+PIF proposes that this cycle recurs across scales—in atoms, organisms, minds, and societies—suggesting a common architectural pattern underlying emergence.

 ---

 ## Why This Matters

-Understanding these principles allows us to:
+If these principles hold across domains, they may allow us to:

 - **Diagnose:** Identify when a system is approaching a capacity threshold
-- **Predict:** Anticipate phase transitions before they occur
+- **Predict:** Anticipate potential phase transitions before they occur
 - **Design:** Engineer systems that are resilient, adaptive, and capable of controlled transformation
-- **Unify:** See the same patterns operating across wildly different domains
+- **Unify:** Recognize similar patterns operating across different domains

-The universe does not operate on separate rules for different scales.
-It operates on proportional logic—and once you see it, the connections become undeniable.
+PIF suggests that proportional logic may be a common feature across scales.
+Whether this represents a deep truth about nature or a useful analogy remains an open question—but the patterns are worth exploring.

 ---